jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 ## How does it work?

-The outline of the situation is as follows:
+The outline of the situation is more or less the following:

 ```ts
 type MappedType<T> = {